apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Unexpected twist in Texas cold case murder probe: Victim was a bridesmaid in killer's wedding**
+**Qatar halts role as cease-fire broker while panel warns of famine in Gaza**

-You can read more about it [here](https://www.cbsnews.com/news/mary-catherine-edwards-clayton-foreman-texas-murder-bridesmaid-killers-wedding-48-hours/).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/11/09/qatar-gaza-israel-famine/).

 ## Requirements
 - Python 3.8